slawomirpiela/2019-tudublin-cmpu4023/worksheets/1-rest-sql-orm/README.md

-The screenshots and walkthrough of my lab work is in the Questions.docx file
+The screenshots and walkthrough of my lab work is in the Screenshots.docx file